-By the time I served, 2 hours later, it was perfectly soft, tender, and flavorful.
+By the time I served, it 2 hours later, it was perfectly soft, tender, and flavorful.

 Back in the day, a big sprig of parsley on the plate was the garnish de jour.
 Everybody put that parsley on there for that "pop" of color.
 With breakfast it sat on an orange slice, otherwise, the parsley stood alone.

 I may have been the only person on the planet who actually ate her parsley.
 My friends would look at me like I had a third eye "why are you eating that" they would ask.
 Well, first of all, I liked the flavor.
 Second, it refreshed my mouth.
 And third, it covered the smell of tobacco smoke on my breath so my parents wouldn't know I smoked.